Bromgard/rcblack/Gisla_saga/gisli_S.md

 vinna
 uhæfa = unfitting
 -->
-So now I intend to ask you, every Trond, that you might consider

-strengthen and support that ... government,
+So now I intend to ask you, residents of Trondheim, that you think about what would strengthen and steady the ship of state.
+You may either choose what would be more advantageous to the tenantry, and also your kin, and make all the people become more prosperous.
+For yet the state of affairs now is that which will weaken the tenantry.
 <!--at því= on such (a) condition...
 til landstjórnar--concerning the government (gen) MN hagfeldari=more suitable, fit